Sheriff: School bus window broken by object inside

 While the driver was waiting for the police to show up, he drove to a "safe location" to wait for another bus to finish the route, Sheriff Brian Gutowski said.

-The bus driver told deputies once they arrived that he had just dropped a student off when other students began to yell that one of the windows on the bus had been "shot out."
+The bus driver told deputies that he had just dropped a student off when other student passengers began to yell that one of the windows on the bus had been "shot out."

-When detectives went to interview the student who had just been dropped off, the child said they did not hear a gunshot.
+The student who had been dropped off did not hear a gunshot, police said.